getchip/PocketCHIP-Docs/source/includes/_trouble-faq.md

   *  You can find the current rating on your power supply's "Output" - it should read *1000 mA* or *1A* (or a higher number).
 You may need a magnifying glass to read it, but they all should have this info on the label!
   *  Instead of powering CHIP using the microUSB port, try using the [header pins](#pin-headers) CHG-IN (U13-2) and GND (U13-1).
   *  Add a [LiPo battery](#power-from-a-battery).
 This provides enough extra current and power buffer to prevent this problem.

-## CHIP Won't Startup
-***Problem:*** I pressed the start button, the lights come on, but nothing seems to happen.
-I have a monitor connected, and there's just a few lines of text and nothing else.
-Nothing!

-***Fixes:*** It has been observed that this can happen if CHIP is trying to boot when too hot, or if the NAND has become corrupted.
-For example, if it's in a sealed enclosure in a hot place, and is rebooted after computationally heavy work.

-  *  **Fix 1** is to let CHIP rest for several minutes, then try again.
-  *  **Fix 2** is to reflash CHIP with new firmware.
-This, of course, is the "nuclear option" because you will lose any files or data stored on CHIP.

 ## No Video Output
 Problem: Monitor is attached, but there is no video on my monitor